 Complaint

-Explain why you want a refund.
+Explain why you are making a complaint.
 Provide detailed information about the effect of the services provided to you, including any differences between what the credit repair agency told you it would do and what it actually did.
-This might include for example:
+This might include, for example:

 If you lodged a dispute or request/s to remove a listing with businesses who were listed on your credit file, the outcome of those disputes – including any grounds on which they rejected your request.